chrisguindon/chrisguindon.github.io/content/post/scaling-open-vsx-registry-rate-limiting.md

 ## Open VSX is critical, and often invisible, infrastructure

 Many developers and organisations may not realise how often they rely on the Open VSX Registry.
-It provides the extension infrastructure behind a growing number of modern developer platforms and tools, including **Amazon’s Kiro, Cursor, Google Antigravity, Windsurf, IBM’s Project Bob, Trae, **and others.
+It provides the extension infrastructure behind a growing number of modern developer platforms and tools, including **Amazon’s Kiro, Cursor, Google Antigravity, Windsurf, VSCodium, IBM’s Project Bob, Trae, Ona (formerly Gitpod), **and others.

 If you use one of these tools, you use the Open VSX Registry.

 The Open VSX Registry remains a neutral, vendor-independent public service, operated in the open and governed by the Eclipse Foundation for the benefit of the entire ecosystem.

-For developers, the expectation is simple: Open VSX should remain fast, stable, and dependable as the ecosystem grows.
+For developers, the expectation is simple: Open VSX should remain fast, stable, secure, and dependable as the ecosystem grows.

 As more platforms and automated systems rely on the Registry, continuous machine-driven traffic can place sustained load on shared infrastructure.
 Without clear operational guardrails, that can affect performance and availability for everyone.